Christian Ingebrigtsen: Biography

 Ingebrigtsen was born in Oslo, Norway, into a musical family.
-His father Stein Ingebrigtsen was the biggest selling recording artist in Norway in the 1970s.
+His father Stein Ingebrigtsen was the biggest-selling recording artist in Norway in the 1970s.
 At the age of three, Christian joined his father on tour.
 He learned to play the violin at six, and later started playing the piano and guitar.
 At school he concentrated on music and drama, and eventually played the piano at local events and at church.
-At 16 he started composing his own songs, and as an exchange student in Kentucky in the U.S. he participated in musicals, talent contests and held his own concerts.
-In 1995 he was given the state award Kentucky Colonel, something he shares with the likes of Bing Crosby, Colonel Sanders and Winston Churchill.
+At 16, he started composing his own songs, and as an exchange student in Kentucky in the U.S. he participated in musicals, talent contests and held his own concerts.
+In 1995, he was given the state award Kentucky Colonel, something he shares with the likes of Bing Crosby, Colonel Sanders and Winston Churchill.

 In 1996, Ingebrigtsen got into the Liverpool Institute for Performing Arts (LIPA), where he studied songwriting and production.
 In 1998, he was one of 2500 auditioning for a new boy band.
 A teacher at LIPA recommended Ingebrigtsen to manager Tim Byrne working on putting together the group, and he became the third member of A1, who after becoming a quartet, signed a recording contract with Columbia Records in 1999.

 A1

 Christian Ingebrigtsen is part of A1 (stylised as a1), an England-based pop group that was formed in 1998.
 The line-up consists of Ingebrigtsen, Mark Read and Ben Adams.
 Original member and founder Paul Marazzi was a member from 1998 until his departure in 2002.
 Ingebrigtsen is the only Norwegian in A1, as all the other members originate from London, England.
 A1 released Here We Come in 1999, The A List in 2000 and Make It Good in 2002, the year Marazzi left the band citing personal reasons.

 The three remaining members subsequently decided to take a break.
-In December 2009, Ingebrigtsen, Read and Adams reformed A1, without Marazzi, for a series of concerts in Norway.
-Since their comeback, they have released their fourth and fifth studio albums, Waiting for Daylight, in 2010, and Rediscovered, in 2012.
+In December 2009, Ingebrigtsen, Read and Adams reformed A1 for a series of concerts in Norway.
+Since their comeback, they have released their fourth and fifth studio albums, Waiting for Daylight, in 2010 and Rediscovered, in 2012.